metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 # Firewall Parameters

-Parameters and their values are not the same as they are displayed in Firewall GUI such as GPO or Adv Windows firewall.
+Parameters and their values are not the same as they are displayed in Firewall GUI such as GPO or Advanced Windows firewall.

 Explain what is what by mapping powershell parameters to GUI display equivalents.